TimCatana/Rogue/README.md

 - Items are not usable

 ## Doors
-> A) All rooms have at least one door
+- All rooms have at least one door
-> B) All unused (unconnected) doors that were parsed from the rooms JSON were deleted
+- All unused (unconnected) doors that were parsed from the rooms JSON were deleted

 # Instructions